jameselliothart/resume/JamesHartResume.md

 </p>

 - Automated and standardized internal software deployment processes, reducing completion times from days to minutes
-- Supported and enhanced internal processes, minimizing manual errors and improving process reliability
+- Drove the adoption of best practices in software development and automation, minimizing manual errors and improving process reliability
 - Designed and implemented a standardized SQL script template for managing database settings, streamlining database administration across environments and data refreshes
 - Deployed and debugged application and database installations in clients' non-Production and Production environments
 - **Tools**: PowerShell, .NET/C#, Oracle, MSSQL, Azure DevOps Services, TeamCity